NEW £12M STUDENT HOUSING SCHEME FOR LEEDS

 “Our existing properties are 100 per cent let and we see a consistent demand from students for this type of accommodation.”

-Toby Harling, associate at Box Architects, said: “The design of the proposal responds to the height and scale of nearby buildings including the Vita scheme, which is currently under construction, to the south and the existing CLV building to the north.
+Toby Harling, an associate at Box Architects, said: “The design of the proposal responds to the height and scale of nearby buildings including the Vita scheme, which is currently under construction, to the south and the existing CLV building to the north.

-David Smith, associate at Indigo Planning, said: “The proposed scheme is in an area identified as being suitable for Tall Buildings by the Council.
+David Smith, an associate at Indigo Planning, said: “The proposed scheme is in an area identified as being suitable for Tall Buildings by the Council.

 “The site is close to the main university campuses and students can benefit from all the facilities and amenities that the city centre has to offer.